BrandiMac/space-products/doc/visibility.rst

 VisibilitySegment
 ***********************

-The `VisibilitySegment object <https://ai-solutions.com/_help_Files/>`_ allows users to determine whether an observer can see a target, based on the your specified configuration for occulting bodies, celestial object shape models, and refraction.
+The `VisibilitySegment object <https://ai-solutions.com/_help_Files/>`_ determines whether an observer can see a target based on your specified configuration for occulting bodies, celestial object shape models, and refraction.

 Setting the Observer and Target
 ==================================
-The :ref:`VisibilitySegment` object requires both an observer and target input.
+Observer and target are required inputs for the :ref:`VisibilitySegment` object.
 The :ref:`VisibilitySegment` object allows the following observer objects:

 * `Spacecraft <https://ai-solutions.com/_help_Files/the_spacecraft_object.htm>`_
 * `Sensor <https://ai-solutions.com/_help_Files/sensors.htm>`_